xnh0x/HH-Labyrinth-Plus-Plus/README.md

 <b>Features:</b>
 - Additional button "Perform and skip battle"
 - Quick filter (tanks, mages, damage dealers) in "My Squad"
+- Relics are rated with smilies
+- Confirmation box when you want to buy something (misclick protection)
+- "Open Edit Team Page" when you get new relics
 - Style Tweaks in the shop so that there is no longer a scroll bar
-- Confirmation box when you want to buy something (misclick protection)